-All updated home air conditioners run on R410a, also called as Puron.
+All updated home air conditioners in Gainesville run on R410a, also called as Puron.
 But this refrigerant will eventually be phased out.
-This is due to a continued attention on restricting substances known to affect the environment.
+This is due to a continued attention on restricting substances known to negatively affect the environment.

 To find out the “why” behind air conditioning rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have air conditioners, according to the U.S. Department of Energy.